When government contractors and individuals are subject to a federal procurement fraud investigation, the outcome can have a domino effect.

 - Violation of SBA small business programs involving false certification information.

 Federal government procurement fraud crimes can be charged as felonies or misdemeanor convictions.
-Felony penalties can range from a year or more in prison.
+When looking at what is federal mail fraud under federal guidelines, criminal felony wire fraud penalties for intent to defraud the government can range from a year or more in prison.
 Misdemeanors can be for less than a year.

-are possible in certain situations.
 The difference between a misdemeanor offense and a felony offense is that a felony has a potential sentence of a year or more in prison, while misdemeanor convictions can result in a prison sentence of up to one year.
-There are a wide range of potential penalties for any federal fraud conviction, though they typically involve prison, fines, or probation.
+There is a wide range of potential penalties for any federal fraud conviction, though they typically involve prison, fines, or probation.

-- Penalties can range from 0 to 6 months up to 20 to 30 years per violation.
+- Federal Mail Fraud Penalties can range from 0 to 6 months up to 20 to 30 years per violation.

-- Convictions for mail or wire fraud can lead to $250,000 fine for each violation.
+- Convictions for intent to defraud the government for mail or wire fraud can lead to $250,000 fine for each violation.

 - Restitution can be in addition to fines and usually a condition of probation.